kimmykokonut/inventory-tracker-redux/README.md

 * ESLint
 * uuid
 * Git
+* Redux toolkit

-## A code review for Epicodus to demonstrate React Fundamentals using CRUD, JSX, components, state and props.
+## A code review for Epicodus to demonstrate a redux refactor of a React application, including testing.

 ###  This app will allow a user to:
     -see a menu of available flavors